Home » Tumbler Rough » Rough Apache Tears

 That problem is easy to solve!

-Simply load the Apache Tears into a tumbler barrel with about 30% (by volume)
+Simply load the Apache Tears into a tumbler barrel with about 30% to 50% (by volume)

 small ceramic cylinders.
-And, be sure that the barrel is loaded to about 3/4 full.
+The barrel should be loaded to about 3/4 full.
 The small ceramic pellets

 We have successfully polished Apache tears in a rotary tumbler with

 small ceramic cylinders and TXP polish using the four step tumbling method (a few days in coarse grit, one week in medium grit, one week in fine grit, and one week in polish).
 Our favorite way to polish them is described at the bottom of this page.